Stewie Griffin: The Untold Story

-Stewie Griffin: The Untold Story is a 2005 American adult animated direct-to-video adventure comedy film set in the Family Guy fictional universe.
-Released on September 27, 2005, the film's main plot point concerns Stewie Griffin, following a near death experience, trying to find who he thinks is his real father after seeing the man on TV.
+Stewie Griffin: The Untold Story is a 2005 American adult animated direct-to-video adventure comedy television film set in the Family Guy fictional universe.
+Released on September 27, 2005, the film's main plot point concerns Stewie Griffin, following a near-death experience, trying to find who he thinks is his real father after seeing the man on TV.
 He travels to San Francisco, only to find that the man is him from the future.
 The DVD contains commentaries and a sneak peek preview of the American Dad!
 Volume 1 DVD.
+It was 20th Century Fox's first direct-to-video animated film since 1999's Bartok the Magnificent.

-Fox eventually aired the film as three separate episodes for the Family Guy season 4 finale in May 21, 2006.
-Fox had several scenes cut out and other scenes altered to make it only 66 minutes long.
+Fox eventually aired the film as three separate episodes for the Family Guy season 4 finale on May 21, 2006.
+Fox had several scenes cut out and other scenes altered to bring the length down to 66 minutes.
 The shortened and separated versions of the three segments – "Stewie B. Goode" (written by Gary Janetti and Chris Sheridan), "Bango Was His Name, Oh!" (written by Alex Borstein), and "Stu and Stewie's Excellent Adventure" (written by Steve Callaghan) – were aired on May 21, 2006.

 Plot

-The film opens with the premiere of the film, with celebrities such as Drew Barrymore and her date the Kool-Aid Man, the Greased-Up Deaf Guy, the Evil Monkey, David Bowie, and the Griffin family attending.
-Everyone goes into the theatre where Channel 5 reveals they have hired Glenn Quagmire to provide them with a bootleg copy of the film.
-We then see an advertisement for a new movie, People Who Look Like They Never Sleep..., starring Susan Sarandon and Vince Vaughn, and another film, The Littlest Bunny, made by Disney and featuring music by Randy Newman.
-After this, the film begins.
+The film opens with its own fictional premiere ceremony, with celebrities such as Drew Barrymore and her date the Kool-Aid Man, the Greased-Up Deaf Guy, the Evil Monkey, David Bowie, and the Griffin family attending.
+In theatre, Channel 5 reveals they have hired Glenn Quagmire to provide them with a bootleg copy of the film.
+Two pre-roll advertisements play for fictional films—People Who Look Like They Never Sleep..., starring Susan Sarandon and Vince Vaughn, and The Littlest Bunny, made by Disney and featuring music by Randy Newman—before the film begins.